CogentRoleplayCommunity/FogentRoleplay/src/CoreRules/CombatRules/CombatRolls.md

 ## Combat Rolls

-Combat roll are Dice Pools that represents a characters effectiveness in combat, generally with a specific weapon.
+Combat rolls are Dice Pools that represents a characters effectiveness in combat, generally with a specific weapon.

 - +Base Dice (varies with item tier, generally 3d6)
 - +/- 1d6 per Weapon Skill